Jack Stobbs

-He turned professional at Sheffield Wednesday in March 2014 and made his first team debut the following month.
+Stobbs turned professional at Sheffield Wednesday in March 2014 and made his first-team debut the following month.
 He joined Port Vale on loan for the first half of the 2017–18 season and started the 2019–20 season on loan at Scottish club Livingston.
-After being released by Wednesday he signed with Grantham Town in October 2020, before returning to the English Football League with Oldham Athletic in August 2021, though Oldham were relegated into non-League at the end of the 2021–22 season.
-He joined Torquay United on loan in March 2023.
+After being released by Wednesday, he signed with Grantham Town in October 2020 before returning to the English Football League with Oldham Athletic in August 2021, though Oldham were relegated into non-League at the end of the 2021–22 season.
+He joined Torquay United on loan in March 2023, in a move made permanent in the summer.
+He signed with Buxton in June 2024 and was loaned to Matlock Town in February 2025.
+He joined Curzon Ashton in June 2025.